What are termites?

 Termite damage often looks like brittle, rotted wood.
 Look for mud tubes along walls.
 Termites create and use these mud tubes like highway systems to travel up surfaces that they can’t chew through.
 So, you’re apt to see them on foundation walls, cellar walls.
 One clear sign of termite trouble is seeing a swarm of winged termites, or their discarded wings.
-If you’re having a hard time determining if you have termites, the best bet is to call Debug.
+If you’re having a hard time determining if you have termites, the best bet is to call Debug to learn about our t options..
 We’ll know pretty quickly, and then we can start creating a plan.

 How do I get rid of termites?

 This isn’t a job for DIYers.
 The risks to your home and health are not worth trying to take a shortcut with off the shelf remedies from your local box store.
-Call Debug.
+Contact Debug to learn about our termite control options.
 We’ll come out and go over your options with you.
 We’ll get rid of the termites living in your home and make sure they never come back.